project-oak/oak/README.md

-[Oak Functions](/oak_functions) is a server binary that exposes an API (over gRPC / HTTP) that allows clients to send data, and the server to execute untrusted business logic code over client-provided data in a controlled way, enforcing strong privacy guarantess about its execution.
+[Oak Functions](/oak_functions) is a server binary that exposes an API (over gRPC / HTTP) that allows clients to send data, and the server to execute untrusted business logic code over client-provided data in a controlled way, enforcing strong privacy guarantees about its execution.

 In order for these guarantees to be transferred to remote clients, Oak Functions is expected to be run in a